Iraqi prime minister visits Basra, months after unrest

 - Call for political action after Laquan McDonald cases

+Donning a flat cap and scarf, the 77-year-old premier toured water and sewage plants, a power station, and an oil and gas plant, promising to “redouble” efforts to fix the city’s services.

-Video published by the prime minister’s office showed surprised residents kissing the premier and handing him business cards, on an unannounced walk through the Ghadir neighborhood, on Sunday.
+Video published by the prime minister’s office showed surprised residents kissing the premier and handing him business cards, on his unannounced walk through the unpaved streets of the Ghadir neighborhood.

+But the president of the provincial council for Basra, Sabah Bazouni, said local officials were not given any notice of Abdul-Mahdi’s visit.

+“The prime minister came to Basra while the council was in Baghdad meeting with the Parliament finance committee,” said Bazouni.